sotostrk/1D-Comparative-Analysis-of-LQR-and-PID-Control-for-Hovering-UAVs/README.md

 We model the drone’s vertical motion using Newton’s 2nd Law:
 - m * ẍ = u - mg + F_wind(t)

 Rewritten as a state-space system:
 - x₁ = z (altitude)
 - x₂ = ż (vertical velocity)
 - ẋ₁ = x₂
 - ẋ₂ = (1/m) * (u - mg + F_wind)

-Control goal: bring the drone to hover at z = 0 while rejecting wind.

 ---

 ## Features

- LQR gain tuning with Q/R parameter loop search
+ - LQR gain tuning with an automated search for the Q and R matrices using a for-loop to find gain values that satisfy the design constraints
- Sinusoidal wind disturbance
+ - Sinusoidal wind disturbance
- Custom-built PID controller (manual Euler simulation)
+ - Custom-built PID controller (manual Euler simulation)
- Control effort calculation (J = ∫u² dt)
+ - Control effort calculation (J = ∫u² dt)
- Visual comparison of position and control input
+ - Visual comparison of position and control input

 ---